List of EastEnders characters introduced in 2014: DC Emma Summerhayes

 Detective Constable Emma Summerhayes, portrayed by Anna Acton, appears between 21 April 2014 and 2 January 2015.
 She is the Police Family Liaison Officer for the Beales after Lucy Beale (Hetti Bywater) is murdered.

-Emma first appears with her colleague DS Cameron Bryant (Glen Wallace), to inform Ian Beale (Adam Woodyatt) that his daughter Lucy has been found dead on Walford Common.
+Emma first appears with her colleague DS Cameron Bryant (Glen Wallace) to inform Ian Beale (Adam Woodyatt) that his daughter, Lucy, has been found dead on Walford Common.
 Emma supports the Beales as they mourn Lucy's death and becomes familiar with the residents of Albert Square during the early days of the investigation.
 However, she meets Max Branning (Jake Wood) in the Bridge Street café and they both strike a bond after she confides in him about the breakdown of her engagement.
-Emma and Max begin a relationship but they keep it secret because Max is a suspect in the investigation and she knows that it could put Emma's job at risk.
+Emma and Max begin a relationship but they keep it secret because Max is a suspect in the investigation and Emma knows that it could put her job at risk.
 Emma gets a new boss, DI Samantha Keeble (Alison Newman), who dislikes Emma.
 She is further worried when she discovers Keeble had investigated Max before.

 Max is suspicious of Charlie Cotton (Declan Bennett) and the two have a rivalry but Charlie discovers Emma and Max's relationship, which infuriates Max.
 Emma does a background check on Charlie and finds out that he is impersonating a police officer.
 Emma tries to arrest him but he tells Emma he is a Special Operations Officer and threatens to report her unless she breaks up with Max.
 Emma, frightened at the prospect of losing her job, ends her relationship with Max who retaliates by placing an anonymous call to the police about their affair.
 Emma is immediately taken off the case and is suspended from the force.
 Max tries to reconcile with Emma, but she reveals that she is still engaged to her fiancé, who turns out to be DS Cameron Bryant.
 Emma tells Max that she loves him and has left Bryant for good because of the way that he treated her when they were together.
 Emma then introduces Max and his daughters, Lauren (Jacqueline Jossa) and Abi (Lorna Fitzgerald), to her parents, Henry (Will Knightley) and Margot (Jill Baker), who initially dislike Max.
 However, they eventually accept him and Emma moves from Clapham into Max's home.
-Whilst she is facing a disciplinary hearing, Keeble asks Emma to give hand over Lauren's laptop; something Emma refuses to do as it is breaking the police rules.
+Whilst she is facing a disciplinary hearing, Keeble asks Emma to hand over Lauren's laptop, something Emma refuses to do as it is breaks police rules.
 However, when reminded that she could lose her job, Emma gives Keeble the laptop, but soon regrets this and later confesses to Lauren what she has done.
 The police find suspicious activity on Lucy's social media site, which was down to Whitney Dean (Shona McGarty), but they also discover that Abi knew about Max and Lucy's affair.
 Despite helping Keeble, Emma loses her job.